OSGConnect/OUTDATED-tutorial-fsurf/README.md

       fsurf --submit --subject test --user myuser --password mypassword

-the argument `myuser` is your username and `mypassword` is your password for your fsurf account on OSG Connect.
+the argument `myuser` is your username and `mypassword` is your password for your fsurf account.
+If you don't have a fsurf password, open a ticket requesting an account [https://support.opensciencegrid.org/support/tickets/new](here).

 ###  Check Setup

-To check `fsurf` setup and the available options, type
+To check `fsurf` setup and the available options, running

       $ fsurf --help

-would print the following message.
+will print the following message.

       usage: fsurf [-h] [--version] [--submit] [--list] [--status] [--remove] [--output] [--log] [--id WORKFLOW_ID] [--subject SUBJECT]